Are you looking for some great tips on how to open a nail salon?

 - Professional Products: that's what your nail technicians will use on customers and must be inventoried apart from sellable stock.
 Nail salon software can help you keep an eye on these.

 - Retail Products: Track what you sell to customers separately from your supplies budget.
-How much money you invest on these items will depend on your marketing and the products you choose, along with any specialties your nail parlor provides (such as nail polishes and art, for instance).
+How much money you invest on these items will depend on your marketing and the products you choose, along with any specialties your nail parlour provides (such as nail polishes and art, for instance).

 Opening a Nail Salon Checklist